efifogel/sgal/README.md

 ## Player

 The visualization is performed by a graphic player written by...
-It provide the ability to read VRML files.
+It provides the ability to read VRML files.

 ## Compiling - current instructions

 You need to compile:
 1) Tools: bison - in branch
-2) Libs: gl2ps, SGAL, SCGAL, and SEGO
+2) Libs: SGAL, SCGAL, and SEGO
 3) Cmds: player

 1) Bison - first install automake, autopoint, & texinfo.
 Then, run ./bootstrap from the bison directory.
 Then the regular ./configure and make, make install.